memcachier/dp/README.md

 manage a long-lived process on a remote server.

 Think of it like a cheap and cheerful Heroku interface to your server for running and deploying simple applications.
+It requries that you are using git to manage your application.

 ## Installation